camilo-cf/Bible-pybot-Telegram/README.md

 You can deploy it as you want Heroku, pythoneverywhere, your server etc.

 In my case, I deployed it on a raspberry pi zero.
-I used crontab to schedule the tasks (run the main.py on boot to keep the service alive and the daily chapter to be sent daily at 0:00 GTM).
+I used crontab to schedule the tasks (run the main.py on boot to keep the service alive and the daily chapter to be sent daily at 0:00 GTM+1).

 Feel free to contact me if you have any doubt.